 Many critics and aficionados consider Mighty Like a Moose to be the finest of Charley Chase's silent comedies.
 Sure, film historians have cited other contenders for this title -- His Wooden Wedding (1925), Limousine Love (1928), even the mediocre Movie Night (1929), which Walter Kerr and Gerald Mast (who both severely underrated the comedian's merits) regarded as Chase's best film.
 None of these comedies, however, match Mighty Like a Moose in terms of its premise, direction, and execution.

 The plot of Mighty Like a Moose, though it features some of Chase's favorite comic devices, sets it apart from most of his other two-reelers.
 Even though Chase usually kept his name unchanged for his characters in his films, he is named Mr. Moose in this one (hence the title).
-Mr. Moose is unfortunately plagued by a set of buck teeth, which cause the neighborhood children (Our Gang clones, no doubt) to make fun of him -- reminiscent of a scene in Fraidy Cat (1924).
-As an intertitle, which is written with typical "Beanie" Walker wit, tells us, Mr. Moose has a face that can stop a clock and his wife (Vivien Oakland), who has a large nose, has a face that can start it up again.
+Mr. Moose is unfortunately plagued by a set of buck teeth, which cause the neighborhood children (Our Gang clones, no doubt) to make fun of him, reminiscent of a scene in his earlier Fraidy Cat (1924).
+As a typically flippant intertitle tells us when the film opens, Mr. Moose is cursed with a face that can stop a clock and his wife (Vivien Oakland), who has a large nose, has a face that can start it up again.
 Mr. and Mrs. Moose, without telling one another, both get face-lifts to surprise each other.
 After taking a "before and after" picture at the doctor's and pocketing a false set of buck teeth so people can identify him, Mr. Moose encounters his wife, after her face lift, and neither recognizes one another.
 The two start to flirt and eventually plan to go to a party with each other, each thinking how they betrayed their spouse.

 Returning home, Mr. Moose spots his date entering the house too, first thinking how to get her out of the house, and then hearing her tell the maid that she's Mrs. Moose with "alterations".
 The husband does a take, and then thinks about how his wife betrayed him.
 He puts on his set of false teeth, walks up to her and takes out a newspaper with the picture the police officers took of her and her "boyfriend".
 He becomes angry at her and she rushes into her room with feelings of shame.
 Mr. Moose then hatches a plan -- he takes out the false teeth and dons a tuxedo, making him look like the wife's boyfriend.
 He dashes in the room and tells Mrs. Moose that he can't live without her, then knocks on the door without her looking making it look like her husband knocked on it, speeds off, comes back as her husbands, yells at her, leaves, and comes back again as her boyfriend.
 This scene eventually leads into a climactic fight between the two men in Mrs. Moose's life, the husband and her "boyfriend".
 The fight, lifted from the Max Linder feature Be My Wife (1920), is one of the highlights of a great film, and a very inventive brawl it is.
 While this is going on, Mrs. Moose spots a newspaper with the "Before and After" picture taken of her husband, the way he looked before the operation and then sans the buck teeth.
 She shows it to him, stopping him dead on his tracks, and he tries to explain, but she wallops him in anger as the film ends.